JulietteG/marble/README.md

 installs the necessary dependencies (and the correct versions thereof).

 MARBLE uses `sklearn.neural_network.MLPClassifier`.
 For now, this unfortunately requires installing the most recent development version of sci-kit learn.
-Instructions following in the subsequent section.
+Instructions follow in the subsequent section.

 ### Installing scikit-learn development version